piedra97/N26iOSEngineerChallenge/README.md

 ## App Architecture & design patterns

-The app follows the recommended MVC pattern recommended by Apple.
+The app follows the MVC pattern recommended by Apple.

 ### Model